Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 To book an appointment...

 1. Open the official [appointment booking page](/out/auslanderbehorde-appointment).
 2. Choose your nationality and the type of residence permit.
 If your type of residence permit is not in the list, [use the contact form](#send-your-documents-and-wait).
-For [permanent residence](/glossary/Niederlassungserlaubnis) applications, use the contact form.
+For [permanent residence](/glossary/Niederlassungserlaubnis) applications and [[Blue Card]] renewals, use the contact form.
 4. Click *Weiter* to see appointment dates.
 Usually, there are no appointments.
 Try again until you find one.
 New appointments appear at random times, mostly during work hours.
 [This Chrome extension](https://chromewebstore.google.com/detail/berlin-appointment-helper/ngdeikpgeefjhldilcfpjnppmpaagnae) can refresh the page automatically.
 5. If there are free appointments, you can select a date and book the appointment.
 You will get an appointment confirmation by email.
 Save this email.